-I always feel engaged and excited for my next rowing machine workout.
+I always feel engaged and excited about my next rowing machine workout.

 As I mentioned, the first thing you’ll notice about the Model D is how impressively well-built it is; you can tell right out of the box that this machine was designed to last you for years.

-The build-quality is second to none.
-A lot of people get startled at the $900 price tag – me included, when I was first shopping for a machine – but if it lasts you 5-10 years, then it starts to become an investment of sorts.
+The build quality is second to none.
+A lot of people get startled at the $900 price tag – including me when I was first shopping for a machine – but if it lasts you 5-10 years, then it starts to become an investment of sorts.